panosangel/angular-7-project-starter/README.md

 The free `jsonplaceholder` service does not support for remote alteration of the data, as expected.

-As a result, querying id's (`GET /todos/:todoId`) _over_ the range of [1-200] returns 404.
+As a result, querying id's _over_ the range of [1-200] returns 404.
 Also, calls  _in_ the range return the original item and not the locally altered one.

-For that reason some services are mocked as noted in the comments of the table above to avoid inconsistencies.
+For that reason some services are mocked as noted in the comments of the table above and the code to avoid inconsistencies.

-**Caution:** The returned object has always id = n+1 from the initial list count and in that case it's always 201 no matter how many new entries we have.
+**Caution:** A newly created object has always id = n+1 from the initial list count and in that case it's always 201 no matter how many new entries we have.

 ## Future developments